-is an artist and designer based in Berlin and Frankfurt.
+is an artist and designer based in Berlin.
 His focus lies on graphic and editorial design; additionally he works in the field of aesthetic research.

 Works have been on display at:

 Art Dubai, Artistic gestures and practices of thought at HKW, Artists’ Books for Everything at Weserburg, form Design Magazine, International Festival of Computer Arts, New York Tech Zine Fair, Pop-Zeitschrift, Projekt Atol, Printed Matter’s New York Art Book Fair, transmediale Vorspiel, Vancouver Art Book Fair

 Merkle Root Berlin

 is an exhibition during ETHBerlin³ that aims to unearth the roots of Berlin’s blockchain art scene, connecting them with the newcomers, the explorers, and the curious.
 The show was curated by Stina Gustafsson and María Paula Fernández with participating artists Cibelle Cavalli Bastos, Coco Magnusson, Cornelia Sollfrank, Holly Herndon, Mat Dryhurst, OMSK Social Club, Sam Hart and terra0.